 Otis College Courseware – AI PLAY Creative Action/ 300F

 The AI PLAY course empowers students to explore AI as a cultural, ethical, and creative force, not just a tool.
 In the Neighbor Gap Bridge Lab, students prototype AI-driven innovations—from sustainable fashion and post-AI vehicle design to autonomous learning bots and multi-generational ethics GPTs—while centering human values, agency, and iterative experimentation.
 Faculty and visiting professionals provide mentorship and workshops, ensuring deep ethical and technical engagement.
 AI is encouraged when cited but never required, giving students freedom to experiment responsibly.
-The lab employs lightweight reflective instruments to track shifts in students’ beliefs about agency, creativity, and authorship in relation to AI over time.This approach positions the college at the forefront of integrating creativity, ethics, and technology in higher education.
+The lab employs lightweight reflective instruments to track shifts in students’ beliefs about agency, creativity, and authorship in relation to AI over time.This approach positions the course at the forefront of integrating creativity, ethics, and technology in higher education.

-Limit No Limit – Design Research Conference
+Limit No Limit –Paris Design Research Conference

 Neighbor Gap Bridge (NGB) an experimental research and pedagogical framework presented at Limit No Limit (Sorbonne, 2024) that examines how learning and creativity operate under conditions of acceleration, crisis, and systemic instability.
 The project proposes an alternative pedagogical model grounded in liminality, non-instrumental practices, and multi-generational studio inquiry, prioritizing sense-making over solutionism.
 Drawing from urban studies, design education, and AI literacy, the work reframes learning as a living inquiry that supports human agency and ethical engagement with complex systems.